Did you know Google considers over 200 ranking variables in their search algorithms?

 Backlinks are the backbone of the internet.
 Ever since we surfed the net on Netscape, we’ve clicked on links to discover helpful content.

-But backlinks are meaningful for another reason.
+Backlinks are meaningful for many other reasons.
 To Google, backlinks indicate whether a web page has high-quality content or low-quality content and if the page is relevant.

 External links are the name given for backlinks to your site’s web pages from other web sites.
 And internal links are the links you place in your web pages that direct users to other content on your site.
 Of the two, external links have the most SEO value, although internal links have their place, as we’ll discuss later.